BinaryChrisEntropy/Smiles-Generation-Transformer-Decoder-Approach/README.md

-Certainly!
-Here's the updated **README.md** with the example training loop removed:
+Ah, I see!
+You want the README to list the required dependencies directly rather than using `requirements.txt`.
+Here's the updated **README.md** with the dependencies listed explicitly:

 ---